guildai/guild.ai/pages/services.md

 ### <img src="/assets/icons/file-code-refresh.svg" height="30" style="margin-top:-6px;model-right:2px"> Model Development

-Model development recevies most of the attention when building ML applications.
+Model development receives most of the attention when building ML applications.
 However, model development is an iterative process intricately related to problem definition and data engineering efforts.
-As you experiment with different data sets and model architectures, you continually consider and expore alternatives and refine your pipelines.
+As you experiment with different data sets and model architectures, you continually consider and explore alternatives and refine your pipelines.
 Guild AI specializes in this process and can help build model development best practices in your organization.